 Mini's vision and goals fuse with their marketing strategy as well.
 The video below shows how Mini make their cars, but the factory is also a tourist attraction and received an award from the National Tourism Agency.

 We don't know Mini's budget, but we're presuming they get a decent amount due to the size of the company!
 A good guideline is:

 - 1 – 2% of your gross revenue will enable you to commit to engaging and retaining current customers with straightforward tools and strategies.
 Fine if you want to maintain market position.

 - 3 – 4% of gross revenue means you can attract new prospects and retain current customers with advanced tools and plans.
 This will help you increase market share and supports moderate growth goals of 10-15% in the year.

 - 5% or more of gross revenue allows you to accelerate your results by applying more resources to generate leads, conversion rates and sales.
 Using complex marketing strategies and cutting-edge tools you could achieve ambitious growth plans of 20% or more and increased market share in a year.

 However, every business is different.
-Some companies, like Salesforce, go as far as investing 53% of revenue into their marketing.
-And, if you are planning world domination, then you’ll likely need a much larger budget.
+Some companies like Salesforce go as far as investing 53% of revenue into their marketing.
+And, if you are planning world domination, then you’ll likely need a much larger budget than you already have.